kekuyer/Smoke-Em-Out-Struggle-Android-Port/README.md

 # Smoke 'Em Out Struggle Android Port

-This is the repository for the Friday Night Funkin' Mod "Smoke 'Em Out Struggle Android Port" Original mod by Rageminer & atsuover.
+This is the repository for the Friday Night Funkin' Mod Android Port of "Smoke 'Em Out Struggle" mod.
+Original mod by Rageminer & atsuover.

 This is the android port of the mod.
 You can ever download this or peek inside.